SabirKhanAkash/blockly-js/README.md

 # blockly-js
 ## This is a site that uses Google's blockly js implementation and HTML, CSS were used for the site structure.
+Drag the "BOT" Block from the toolbar to the middle workspace and then drag the "Ask me a question" block and drop it inside the "BOT" block.
+Then Select any question from the dropdown menu and click "RUN" button to display text.
+Click "RESET" to reset the workspace.

 ## Live site : https://blocklyjs-bot.netlify.app/